 You do not want your visitor to flee away from your website just like that.
 So you keep them engaged by including a search bar.
 This can help them find relevant information available on your website.
 This gives the user the chance to search a topic internally, even when the incoming link is broken.

 A genuine example to demonstrate this add-on would be the micro-blogging site Twitter.
 My former colleague explained to me, how Twitter intelligently makes sure it’s visitor hangs on and use the search bar to discover pertinent information they have been looking for.

 This is by far the best thing to include in your 404-error page.
 A number of 404-error pages hold a working contact form that serves multiple purposes.
 It allows website visitors to connect with business personnel’s directly where they can ask quires, they are seeking answers for.

-Furthermore, attaching a contact form gives the visitor direct access to report any sort of error or queries, providing you a chance to fix any such issues as quickly as possible.
+Furthermore, attaching a contact form gives the visitor direct access to report any sort of error or queries.
+This will provide you a chance to fix any such issues as quickly as possible.

 4. Giveaway or Freebies to Light up the Mood

 Even though the website visitors did not find what they were looking for, however, you can make sure they find a better deal to keep the sales pumping.
 You can offer an incentive like some valuable information to your visitors in return for their email id.
 Once they add their email, you get an opportunity to reach out to them later.

 As far as professions like dentists, lawyers, doctors, etc. are concerned, even one customer can translate into thousands of dollars in revenue.
 Thus, if you can make them happy by offering valuable information or freebies, they might end up as a loyal customer to you.

 For example, HubSpot offers users the opportunity to ‘sign up for a free demo’ on their 404 error page.